PHOENIX BOYS CHOIR AUDITIONS

 Sing In Our 2020-2021 Season

 Our 2020-2021 Season is underway and we are planning for an impactful year.
-We've delivered our program successfully online since March 17th and are using cutting-edge tools and applications to provide an engaging, fun and memorable program online until we are able to meet in person.
+We've delivered our program successfully online and safety in person through our car choir innovation since March 17, 2020 and continue to use new, cutting-edge tools and applications to provide an engaging, fun and memorable program online and through car choir.
 We will continue to monitor state, county, and local school district recommendations so that when we return it will be to a safe and positive rehearsal environment for our choristers.

 We offer several ways to audition for our program.